 Often called a "re-imagining" by squeamish writers not wanting to admit that they are throwing out previous continuity though not always (See Alternate Continuity for exceptions).
-For when the reboot is given an in universe explanation see Continuity Rebooter.
+For when the reboot is is caused by a specific, identifiable character, that character is a Continuity Rebooter.
 When it just happens to one person it is Ret Gone.

 open/close all folders

 Anime & Manga

 Rozen Maiden was originally Cut Short in the middle of the story with none of the major mysteries solved.
 A new version of the manga is being produced but all signs point to a Continuity Reboot, perhaps to erase the stink of the conflict between the publishers and producers that caused the original manga's death.
 Of course, the original plot had a ton of metaphysical reality crap mixed in there so who knows?